Resources of the advantage in quantum illumination: Discord and entanglement: Maximally Mixed Marginal states

 Comparing entanglement and discord in MMM states can be better shown in a two-dimensional diagram.
 To this end, consider a 2D space where the value of entanglement is shown on horizontal axis and the value of quantum discord is shown on vertical axis.
 Then for a given $(c_1 , c_2 , c_3 )$ we illustrate the value of entanglement and discord by a point in the 2D diagram.
 As shown in Fig. \ref{entdis}(c), we plot such diagram for MMM states.
 It clarifies that discord is not equal to entanglement and there is a broadened relation between discord and entanglement in MMM states.
 It means that there are MMM states with the same entanglement (discord) which have different discord (entanglement).
 We have specifically plotted curves corresponding to $\alpha$-states, $\beta$-states and Werner states.
 As shown in Fig. \ref{entdis}(c), $\beta$-states are the lower bound of the diagram.
 It means that for MMM states with a given entanglement (discord), $\beta$-states have minimum discord (maximum entanglement).
 On the other hand, the upper bound of the diagram is different for states with low correlation and high correlation.
 In the low correlation regime, $\alpha$-states are the upper bound in a sense that for MMM states with a given entanglement (discord), $\alpha$-states have maximum discord (minimum entanglement) and in the high correlation regime, Werner states are the upper bound.

 The broadened relation between entanglement and discord in two-qubit mixed states shows that quantum correlations can not be uniquely captured by one of these quantifiers and both are important.

 It means that quantum correlation has different aspects which should be quantified by different measures.
 On the other hand, quantum correlations are the main resource for quantum advantages in quantum information protocols.
-In this regard, it is important to consider how these two quantifiers play a role in providing quantum advantage in a quantum information protocol.
-In the next section, we consider this problem for quantum advantage in illumination protocol when we use MMM states as initial resource.
+In this regard, it is important to consider how these two quantifiers play roles in providing quantum advantage in a quantum information protocol.
+In the next section, we consider this problem for quantum advantage in illumination protocol when we use MMM states as initial probe.